Nessiec86/Come_and_join_me/README.md

   - store user in session
   - redirect to /user
 - GET /auth/login
-  - redirects to /home user logged in
   - renders the login form
 - POST /auth/login
-  - redirects to /home if user logged in
+  - redirects to /:userid if user logged in
   - body:
     - username
     - password